WeTrack/WeTrack-Backend/README.md

 - [ ] Implement P2P Encryption.
 - [ ] Deploy version `0.3` in `HTTPS` and `TLS`.
 - [ ] Implement 3rd-party account sign up and sign in.
 (QQ, WeChat, Google)

+## Technologies

+- Spring Core for Dependency Injection
+- Jersey and JAX-RS for RESTful API Endpoints
+- Spring WebSocket for WebSocket
+- Hibernate and MySQL for Relational Data Persistence